 2nd, expanded to a 2D10 4-column monstrosity.
 The table also rewards an aggressive style of play, by assuming that

 "good" result.
 That is, hostility is the highest result,

-so that any positive table modifiers (such as from Charisma) the party manages to accrue leads the players towards it (i.e. the more charismatic you are, the more likely you are to get a result leading instantly to combat).
+so that any positive table modifiers (except from Charisma, which was reversed) the party manages to accrue leads the players towards it.
 This

 is true even if the players want to be friendly: a friendly approach